 “I just moved to Los Angeles from New York and find that with the climate change, my hair needs a bit more moisture,” explains Darby.
 “So now I co-wash twice a week instead of once a week.
 It’s like a relationship, once you stay in it, the longer you learn it—I’ve been in a relationship with my hair in its natural state for eight years, so I can tell when it’s about to dry out or needs a little more TLC when I’m working out.”

-You Can Preserve Your Freshly Flatironed Strands at the Gym—Here's the Trick…
+How To Preserve Your Freshly Flatironed Strands at the Gym

 There’s a huge myth that working out will ruin your natural hair.
-In some cases, when you don’t protect your hair, it can.
-However, if you follow these crucial steps, your strands will stay straight after you sweat.
+And in some cases, when you don’t protect your hair, it can.
+However, if you follow these crucial steps, your strands will stay straight even after you sweat.

 “Depending on how long your hair is, start by pulling your hair into a tight topknot or a low ponytail,” explains Johnson.
 “Then, put a silk scarf on top of your hair like a headband.
 Tying down your hair with a scarf produces more tension to lay your hair down than with a gym headband.
 With sweatbands, they’re usually not strong enough, and your edges will wave up.
 A scarf is a good barrier between your sweat and your edges.
 After you work out, cool down first.
 Then, release your tight topknot or low ponytail.
 Take a blow-dryer on its coolest setting, and hit your roots and edges with it.